Skip to content

 Daniel Yang

-Daniel Yang is the director of the Church Multiplication Institute at the Wheaton College Billy Graham Center, a think tank for evangelism and church planting.
+Daniel Yang is the National Director of Churches of Welcome at World Relief.
+Previously he served as the director of the Church Multiplication Institute at the Wheaton College Billy Graham Center, a think tank for evangelism and church planting.
 He has pastored and helped plant churches in Detroit, Dallas-Fort Worth, Toronto, and Chicago.
 He earned an MDiv from Southwestern Baptist Theological Seminary, a BS in computer science from the University of Michigan, and is currently a PhD student in intercultural studies at Trinity Evangelical Divinity School.

 Reviews